Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Experiments

-To further probe our framework's algebraic generality, our second benchmark involves regressing a highly nonlinear invariant function on the real symplectic Lie algebra \(\mathfrak{sp}(4,\mathbb{R})\).
-The symplectic algebra $\mathfrak{sp}(2n)$ is the mathematical foundation of Hamiltonian mechanics, which describes any physical system where energy is conserved.
-Our target is a scalar invariant defined for pairs \(X,Y\in\mathfrak{sp}(4,\mathbb{R})\): We generate a dataset of 10k training and 10k test pairs by sampling from \(\mathfrak{sp}(4,\mathbb{R})\).
-We compare ReLN against MLP baselines (trained with and without \(\mathrm{Sp}(4)\) data augmentation) and the original Lie Neurons.
-At test time, we report the standard MSE, MSE averaged over 500 random adjoint actions, and the invariance error.
+We sample 10k training and 10k test pairs and compare ReLN to MLP baselines (with/without $\mathrm{Sp}(4)$ conjugation augmentation) and Lie Neurons.
+We report test MSE, MSE averaged over 500 random adjoint actions, and the invariance error.

-As shown in Table~\ref{tab:sp4}, non-equivariant MLPs are orders of magnitude less accurate and exhibit high invariance error, failing to learn the group structure even with data augmentation.
-Our ReLN model not only achieves the lowest MSE and near-zero invariance error, but also shows a modest but consistent improvement over Lie Neurons.
-This suggests that our non-degenerate bilinear form provides not only theoretical generality but also superior numerical conditioning in practice.
+As shown in Table~\ref{tab:sp4}, non-equivariant MLPs are orders of magnitude less accurate and exhibit substantially larger invariance error, indicating that they fail to reliably capture the underlying group structure even with \(\mathrm{Sp}(4)\) conjugation augmentation.
+In contrast, Lie Neurons and ReLN achieve low test MSE and near-zero invariance error, demonstrating stable invariant regression on \(\mathfrak{sp}(4)\).
+At this parameter scale, the performance of the two equivariant models is comparable.
+These results support that our model matches the accuracy of specialized Lie-algebraic baselines while retaining a unified construction across diverse Lie algebras.